UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 > A calculation of 16 time units run on 1 core,
 > where square is a time unit of calculation.
 >
-> - Red square: a unit of calculation that cannot be run in parallel
+> Red square: a unit of calculation that cannot be run in parallel.
-> - Green square: a unit of calculation that can be run in parallel
+> Green square: a unit of calculation that can be run in parallel

 Using 2 calculation units, this results in: